Ysgol Gyfun Gymraeg Bryn Tawe

 Ysgol Gyfun Gymraeg Bryn Tawe is a Welsh-language comprehensive school based in Penlan, Swansea, southwest Wales.
 It opened in 2003 to complement Ysgol Gyfun Gwyr and to provide additional capacity following the increased demand for Welsh-medium education in the area.
 Upon its opening, it held only its own fresh intake, taking none of Gwyr's existing pupils.
 As a result, the school only reached its full complement of years 7-11 (ages 11–16) with its fifth intake of September 2007.
 As of September 2012 it has approximately 900 pupils on roll.

-The site was previously occupied by Penlan Senior Comprehensive school for boys which had been attended by Welsh international rugby union players.
+The site was previously occupied by Penlan Senior Comprehensive School for Boys.

-In September 2008, the new sixth form partnership was opened with Ysgol Gyfun Gŵyr and pupils have access to subjects on both sites.
+In September 2008, a sixth form partnership was opened with Ysgol Gyfun Gŵyr, and pupils have access to subjects on both sites.